Edit on Github

 • Journalists carrying out research on online groups who need to sign up to forums or chat rooms should create a new email address specifically for that.
 The email address should contain no personal data that could identify the journalists and when registering the account, the journalist should not link it to any of their personal data, for example their phone number.
 It is recommended that the journalist seek the support of a digital safety professional for assistance.

-• Journalists carrying out highly sensitive research may want to use the Tor browser.
+• Journalists carrying out highly sensitive research may want to use the Tor Browser.
 It is recommended that they seek the guidance of a digital security expert before doing so.
 They should also be aware of the law in their country regarding the use of Tor.

 Data and companies